Mindset: The New Psychology of Successby Carol S. Dweck

 No, but their confidence is weaker, and a bad feedback or failure can undermine it.

 When we think about scientists, we imagine one person spending time on the research, in the laboratory and suddenly discovering an invention.
 But the truth is that many scientists, including Edison or Darwin, worked on big teams, spending half a lifetime before their ideas reached fruition.
 Teamwork is the key.

 Again, motivation is crucial.
-They think that talent is the ability itself, but what feeds it, is hard work, challenges, and endless curiosity.
+What feeds talent is hard work, challenges, and endless curiosity.
 Benjamin Bloom, who studies over 120 outstanding achievers (artists, sportsmen, scientific, doctors), discovered that most of them were average as children or even early teenagers.
 Only their constant motivation, curiosity, and very hard work led them to the top.
-What is important to remember is that the test score tells you where you are, not where you can be.

-Negative labels also can be a danger for the fixed mindsets.
-They are afraid of deserving it.
-Stereotypes can cause a lot of damage, as people feel that they do not deserve something, like many minorities who gave up at college, or many women who gave up math and science classes because they were told they were not smart enough.
+Negative labels also can be a danger for fixed mindsets.
+Stereotypes can cause a lot of damage, as people feel that they do not deserve something, such as many minorities who gave up at college, or many women who gave up math and science classes because they were told they were not smart enough.